GeniusNirwal/madlib_game/README.md

 # madlib_python
-I have created a madlib game in python.
+I created a madlib game in python.
 It is about a zombie camp and it is pretty fun to play.